 Get an Energy Audit

-If you’re trying to reduce energy costs, your utility company may be able to help.
+If you’re trying to reduce energy costs and make your company more sustainable, your utility company may be able to help.
 Some offer energy audits for free or at a low cost.
 They’ll identify or fix problems that lead to energy waste in your office, like old lightbulbs and heating and cooling inefficiencies.

 This option can help you lower those monthly bills significantly, while also reducing your carbon footprint and helping your utility provider keep costs down.